Green tea is a powerhouse of health benefits, particularly when it comes to your skin!

 When applied to the skin, green tea has a soothing effect - shrinking blood vessels, treating puffy eyes, and getting rid of dark circles.

 The most convenient method of application would be using pre-cooled green tea bags infused in a small amount of water and applying them on your closed eyes for 10-15 minutes.
+Many people also make a 'matcha face mask' for topical application.

 The effects of green tea have also been investigated on such skin disorders as rosacea - a condition that is often triggered by excessive exposure to sunlight and characterized by visible blood vessels and redness noticeable on the face.